-This privacy notice explains what types of personal data we may hold about you, how we collect it, how we use and who we may share information with.
+This privacy notice explains what types of personal data we may hold about you, how we collect it, how we use it and who we may share information with.
 We are required to give you this information under data protection law.
 This privacy notice should be read in conjunction with the corporate privacy notice.

-Achieving for Children is registered as a controller with the Information Commissioner’s Office (ICO).
+Achieving for Children (AfC) is registered as a controller with the Information Commissioner’s Office (ICO).
 Registration number ZA045069

-Achieving for Children’s Children’s Social Care Service has a wide range of responsibilities to children and young people within the local area.
+AfC’s Children’s Social Care Service has a wide range of responsibilities to children and young people within the local area.
 We hold personal data about children and young people who are in our statutory care whether as looked after children, or under a child protection plan as are deemed at risk and or any unborn children with a pre-birth child protection plan.